Introduction to Bacon & the Art of Living

-This is our business plan.
-To produce the best bacon on earth.
+This is our business plan: to produce the best bacon on earth!
 Uncle Cornelius passed away after a full life and I can not help to see our current quest as a necessary evolution of time as young and new thoughts replace older methods.
-The evolution must in the first place be predicated on sound science as well as common sense.
+Evolution must in the first place be predicated on sound science as well as common sense.

 This is then your chance to discover the nitrogen cycle from the perspective of a meat scientist.
 I miss you, my little girl.
 There is not a single day that I don’t think of you!
 It’s late.
 I am sure that you are fast asleep by this time and that you are holding your bear and dream of the cumming summer.

 I learn so much and still, you are my biggest lesson in life.
 Your love and your spirit have taught me how to live myself!

 I count the days till I see you guys again!
 I miss you all so much and love you!